neo-project/docs/docs/en-us/gettingstarted/develop.md

 Since many developers are concerned about how to publish their own contract assets on the Neo block chain, now let's work through the process on private chain.

-1. Download the NEP17 template from [NEP17 example of Neo N3](https://github.com/neo-project/examples/tree/bcad04d6e634592e7fa4ceeb78e9fbebab2b07a2/csharp/NEP17).
+Download the NEP17 template from [NEP17 example of Neo N3](https://github.com/neo-project/examples/tree/bcad04d6e634592e7fa4ceeb78e9fbebab2b07a2/csharp/NEP17).

-2. In the NeoContract project created in previous steps, open the sample file Contract1.cs

-   The code contains basic information of the assets and the methods available to be invoked.
-You can make changes when needed.

 > [!Note]
 >